elementor/elementor-developers-docs/src/managers/registering-dynamic-tags.md

 add_action( 'elementor/dynamic_tags/register_tags', 'register_new_dynamic_tags' );
 ```

-This hooks to the `elementor/dynamic_tags/register_tags` action hook that holds the `$dynamic_tags_manager` parameter, passing a callback function importing the new dynamic tag files and registering them with the dynamic tags manager.
+This hooks to the `elementor/dynamic_tags/register_tags` action hook that holds the `$dynamic_tags_manager` parameter, passing a callback function importing the new dynamic tag files, and registering them with the dynamic tags manager.

 ## New Registration Method